F. API documentation

 F.2.1.1.2 Description

 This function updates all elements in target with name strName with the data contained in rgData.
-For the data to be interpreted correctly for charts, the range rgData must conform to their default datasheet layout, or its transposed version, see also 21.1 Creating a chart from Excel and 21.2 Fitting the data layout.
+For the data to be interpreted correctly for charts, the range rgData must conform to their configured datasheet layout, or its transposed version, see also 21.1 Creating a chart from Excel and 21.2 Fitting the data layout.
 Whether the default or the transposed version is to be used is indicated by setting bTransposed to false or true, respectively.
 For elements other than charts, tables for example, the value of bTransposed is ignored.

 target must be a Presentation or SlideRange, or a single Slide, Master or CustomLayout.